PRASSamin/redenv/README.md

 Redenv is architected to solve these problems by re-imagining the relationship between an application and its configuration.
 It is built on four core principles:

-1.  **Centralized & Synchronized:** A single source of truth for all secrets, stored in a Redis database.
-This eliminates synchronization drift and insecure sharing practices.
+1.  **Centralized & Synchronized:** A single source of truth for all secrets, stored in a Redis database you control.
 2.  **Secure by Default (Zero-Knowledge):** A robust end-to-end encryption model ensures that the database is considered "untrusted."
-Secrets are encrypted on the client and can only be decrypted on the client.
-The remote server has zero knowledge of the plaintext data.
+Your secrets are never stored in plaintext.
+3.  **Complete Version History:** Every change to a secret is recorded in an immutable history, providing a full audit trail and enabling instant rollbacks.
-3.  **Dynamic & Decoupled:** Redenv is designed to be used with a runtime client (`@redenv/client`), allowing applications to fetch their configuration on startup.
-This completely decouples secret rotation from the deployment cycle, enabling instant updates.
+4.  **Dynamic & Decoupled:** Redenv is designed to be used with a runtime client (`@redenv/client`), allowing applications to fetch their configuration on startup.
+This completely decouples secret rotation from the deployment cycle.
-4.  **Developer-First Experience:** A powerful and intuitive CLI provides a complete suite of commands covering the entire secret management lifecycle, with UX-focused features like secure password caching.
+5.  **Developer-First Experience:** A powerful and intuitive CLI provides a complete suite of commands covering the entire secret management lifecycle, with UX-focused features like secure password caching.

 ## 3. System Design & Technology Choices